lkesteloot/unsong/unsong.md

 “Wait.
 Think something at me.”

-And I thought: [Ruth and Bowhead]
+And I thought: [open-bracket]Ruth and Bowhead]

 “Holy euphemism the first thing ever in history communicated telepathically and it’s one of your stupid Biblical whale puns, that wasn’t even a <i>good</i> one, I am so done with this.”

-And I thought: [Shamu Yisrael, HaShem elokeinu…]
+And I thought: [open-bracket]Shamu Yisrael, HaShem elokeinu…]

 “Aaaagh, stop, why did I give you the ability to communicate with me telepathically?
 Why?
 WHY?
 What’s that thing Erica always says?
 Oh, right.
 This was the biggest mistake of my life and I hope I die.”